brightwind

 A Python library primarily for wind resource assessments.

-software such as WAsP.
+results to formats used by wind analysis software such as WAsP.

 Installation